How can we help you

 Yes.
 I am passionate about what I do and somewhat of a perfectionist, so unless I know that there is someone that can do a better job than me, I prefer to do it myself.
 Having said that I do have a full time Oral Hygienist, Maggie, whom I trust emphatically and even go to myself.
 (She does a better job of prophylaxis than me.)
 And if there is any procedure that I know there is a specialist that will do more justice to the task at hand, I will have no hesitation to refer you to them for that part of the treatment plan.
 I will however stay in control of the overall treatment plan to make sure that you are not sent helter-skelter and get “lost” in the system.

 What is your practice doing to prevent the spread of the Corona virus?

 The best and most efficient way to prevent the spread of the virus is to not be treating anyone with the virus, and since most of the dentistry we perform is elective , ie not life threatening, we have the luxury of trying to avoid working on contagious people.
 We therefor have the necessary protocols in place to try and prevent any sick people from coming to our practice.
-But there are asymptomatically sick people as we all know, and so to minimize the possibility of virus transfer, we have invested in addisional clean air technology with air purifiers that remove all microorganisms from the air as well as addisional suction systems to prevent the earosols from being released into the air.
+But there are asymptomatically sick people as we all know, and so to minimize the possibility of virus transfer, we have invested in additional clean air technology with air purifiers that remove all microorganisms from the air as well as additional suction systems to prevent the aerosols from being released into the air.
 We also fog our rooms daily and sanitise between each patient.
 Further more all instruments are autoclaved as has always been the case and PPE is part of our new uniforms.